Bilkent University Library is totally committed to meeting the

 Wireless Internet access is available in both libraries.

-The library collection contains over 1.8 million items, includes
+The library collection contains over 2.5 million items, including more than

-print journals from the USA and Europe and
+print journals mostly from the USA and Europe and

 microforms, CD-ROMs, music scores and